In This Article

 No. Microsoft's Enterprise Data Protection documentation states verbatim: "Your data isn't used to train foundation models.
 The prompts, responses, and data accessed through Microsoft Graph aren't used to train foundation models."
 EDP covers both paid Microsoft 365 Copilot and the free Microsoft 365 Copilot Chat tier on commercial subscriptions.
 Tenant data is isolated, encrypted at rest and in transit, and processed under Microsoft Product Terms and the Microsoft Data Processing Addendum.
 Caveat: Anthropic models are currently excluded from the EU Data Boundary and in-country processing commitments, so tenants requiring EU Data Boundary coverage for every model interaction route through OpenAI's GPT lane only.

 The Microsoft standalone promotional price of $18 per user per month for Copilot Business expires June 30, 2026, and reverts to the standard list price of $21 per user per month standalone.
-That is a 17% list-price jump for buyers outside a CSP bundle.
-The ABT CSP-channel bundle at $10 incremental over Business Premium also runs through June 30, 2026; ABT customers who purchase before that date lock in the $10 incremental price for the duration of their committed term.
+That 17% list-price jump applies to every buyer, CSP or direct.
+The bundled price (Business Premium + Copilot Business) similarly reverts from $32 to $43 on the same date.
+The ABT CSP bundle at $10 incremental over Business Premium also runs through June 30, 2026; ABT customers who purchase before that date with an annual commitment lock in today's pricing for the duration of their committed term.
 Microsoft 365 Copilot for Enterprise on E3 or E5 stays at $30 per user per month standalone with no promotional discount.

 Probably more than you think.
-Consumer AI list prices in May 2026: ChatGPT Plus $20, Claude Pro $20 (or $17 annual), Google AI Pro $19.99, Perplexity Pro $20, all per user per month.
+Consumer ChatGPT Plus runs $20 per user per month.
+Consumer Claude Pro is also $20 per user per month (or $17 annual).
+Both are what Copilot Business replaces in one sanctioned, tenant-bound seat.
 Industry shadow AI research is consistent that two-thirds or more of financial-services employees have used unsanctioned AI for work tasks, and roughly 45% of sensitive AI prompts flow through personal accounts rather than enterprise-licensed tools.
-A 30-person mortgage lender with 25 production users on personal ChatGPT Plus is paying $500 a month already, none of it auditable.
-The $10 sanctioned ABT seat is half that price, replaces both ChatGPT and Claude in one license via the model picker, and consolidates the AI spend onto your existing Microsoft 365 contract.
+The $10 sanctioned ABT seat is half the price of a single consumer ChatGPT Plus subscription, covers both ChatGPT and Claude in one license via the model picker, and consolidates the AI spend onto your existing Microsoft 365 contract.
+None of it shadow.
+All of it auditable.

 Yes, and for most community banks, credit unions, and mortgage lenders under 300 users the productivity surface is identical.
 Both tiers include Microsoft Graph personalization, in-app Copilot in Word, Excel, Outlook, Teams, PowerPoint, and Loop, the model picker with GPT and Claude in commercial cloud, Copilot Chat with Enterprise Data Protection, Copilot Studio for building agents, and the same Microsoft Product Terms data-handling commitments.
 The $20 difference (Business at $10 to $21 versus Enterprise at $30) buys three things on Enterprise: Copilot Search across third-party data via Microsoft Graph connectors, Semantic Index for organizational-graph-grounded responses, and eligibility above 300 users.
 Institutions heavily invested in non-Microsoft systems indexed by Graph connectors, that need Semantic Index, or that have more than 300 users will need Enterprise.
 Institutions under 300 users with content in Microsoft 365 get the same in-app Copilot productivity from Copilot Business for one-third the price.